vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 ```

 ### Should I use this?
 The example above showed us how to reference components using `fx:id` and how to add some basic behavior using scripting.
 Oddly enough, in JavaScript.
-But is this something you should be actually doing?
+However, is this something you should be actually doing?

 The answer is - in most cases now.
 There are several problems with this approach.
 The reason why we introduced FXML was a separation of concerns - to decouple UI structure and behavior.
 With this scripting, the behavior is back again together with our UI structure.
 What's more - since we are no longer working with Java code but rather XML we lost all the compile-time checks and type safety.
 Now all the problems will occur at runtime rather than at compile time.
-That's very fragile and error prone.
+That's very fragile and error-prone.

 ## Adding Controller
 So what can we do to have a clean separation of concerns?
 We can link a Controller to our FXML file.
-It is a Java class, which will be responsible for handling all the behavior and user interaction.
-Now we gained back our type safety and compile time checks.
+It is a Java class, which is responsible for handling all the behavior and user interaction.
+Now we gained back our type safety and compile-time checks.

 Your controller is a POJO, it does not need to extend or implement anything nor have any special annotations.